Cattle Care and Ownership Tips!

 Grazing/Feeding Hay/Minerals/Protein/Salt

-Handling and vet care• Facilities- no, they don’t have to be fancy, but you should have a way to restrain a cow.
-Depending on size this can be a gate that swings back against a fence (this works great for calves until they get too big), a wooden chute that ends with a headgate will work pretty good even for cows, although it doesn’t completely restrain them, but it will work for injections.
+Handling and vet care• Facilities-they don’t have to be fancy, but you should have a way to restrain a cow.
+This can be a gate that swings back against a fence (this works great for calves until they get too big), a wooden chute that ends with a headgate or a purchased chute.
 A vet or someone knowledgeable that you can contact if you are having issues.
-A vet is important, because they should have the skills to diagnose health problems you may run into, help with major calving issues, etc. you cannot buy ANY antibiotics without a prescription from a vet, and in fact most farm supply stores do not even carry antibiotics any longer.
-A vet kit, this is the basically the cheapest and most useful thing you will buy.
-From bottle calves to feeders to cow, you don’t need anything fancy.
-Some of the basics include a thermometer, gauze, syringes and needles, iodine, saline and some vet wrap.
-A halter, rope cattle halter, horse halter with lead, nylon cow halter with lead…doesn’t matter.
-This is so you can restrain their head so you can work around them safely.
-Think about trying to dig a grass seed out of an eye without having the head restrained or lancing an abscess.
-This will save you a broken nose or banged up face.
+A vet relationship is important, cows can and will get sick.
+A vet kit is also important-Some of the basics include a thermometer, gauze, syringes and needles, iodine, saline and some vet wrap.
+A rope cattle halter is helpful, this is so you can restrain their head so you can work around them safely.
+Formula for Calculating Winter Hay Needs for Beef Cattle

 • Before you can calculate your winter hay needs, you need to gather some information first.
 Make sure you have the below information first:The # of cattle you are feedingThe average weight of those cattleThe weight of one hay baleThe # of days you will feed hayTake your best estimate if you are unsure of any of the above values.
 Better to estimate for more days than less and/or to overshoot cow weight, just to be safe.
 Probably want to do the opposite when estimating bale weight, though, if you are unsure of their weight.